duckietown/docs-AIDO/book/AIDO/15_getting_started/20_amod.md

 * Open transporation requests by customers are sorted with respect to the submission time, i.e., the longest waiting customers are first in the list.
 * Next, for every unassigned customer request, a random robotic taxi is selected and sent to pickup the passenger and drive her or him to the desired destination.
-* Finally, all robotic taxis which are not busy and in the task <I>STAY<I> are sent to a random location in the network (rebalancing step).
+* Finally, all robotic taxis which are not busy and in the task `STAY` are sent to a random location in the network (rebalancing step).

 The same logic is also implmented in the JAVA template.